mvolkmann/blog/src/neovim.md

    This requires setting the environment variable `NODE_ENV`.
    When using zsh, add `export NODE_ENV=development` in `~/.zshrc`.

-To check the status of your installation, enter `:checkhealth`.
+To check the status of the installation, enter `:checkhealth`.
 Fix any issues this identifies.

 ### Updating AstroNvim